• Home

 time.
 Even if I wasn’t able to make fringe vocabulary, I always had

-my CORE board visual ready to use.
+my CORE board visual ready to use. - Try new

 activities.
 You NEVER know what a student may like/not like.